 Can I trade cryptocurrency with FlowBank or Exness?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither FlowBank nor Exness allow you to trade physical cryptocurrencies.

 Who offers more research tools, FlowBank or Exness?

-In terms of research and research tools FlowBank gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-In comparison Exness has the tools listed here: Forex News (Top-Tier Sources) and Trading Central (Recognia)., neither have Autochartist
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+FlowBank delivers the following research tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Exness, on the other hand, provides the tools listed here: Forex News (Top-Tier Sources) and Trading Central (Recognia).
+Neither have Autochartist

 Popular Forex Reviews

 Popular Forex Guides

 We review each broker’s overall global offering – a “Yes” checkmark in our Compare Tool does not guarantee the availability of any specific features in your country of residence.
 To verify the availability of any features within your country of residence, please contact the broker directly.